AMwyaShar1012/encrypter-set/encrypter-info.md

-# Rules for Encryption Methods Repository
+# Information and Rules for Encryption Methods Repository

 ## Chapter 1: Introduction to Encryption
 ### 1.1 Purpose